stardothosting/caddy-php/README.md

 This is more of a proof of concept rather than a fully working project.
 This tries to replicate the [caddy JSON API](https://caddyserver.com/docs/json/) structure to work through chainable PHP classes.
+Additional considerations for Caddy's WAF module.

 At the moment there is only a tiny subset of commands available from Caddy 2.0 that covered my currently needed use case.